boazy/ansible-role-yedit/README.md

-# Ansible Role: Yedit
+# Ansible Module: Yedit

-This repository contains an ansible module for modifying YAML files.
+This repository contains an Ansible module for modifying YAML files.

 Forked to preserve file mode when using yedit.

 ## Install

-You can install via Ansible Galaxy:
+You can install the `mitre.yedit` role via Ansible Galaxy:

 ```
 ansible-galaxy install mitre.yedit